Square Root calculation methods | square root formulas

 Ex.
 1: Find the square root of 7056.

-Step 1 : The given number to be group the digits in pairs, and the remaining digit (if any) is called a period.
-Write two digit parts i.e 70 – 56 and Lost digit is ” 6 ” so last digit of Square root for that number=4 or 6.
+Step 1: The given number is to be grouped the digits in pairs, and the remaining digit (if any) is called a period.
+Write two digit parts i.e 70 – 56 and the Lost digit is ” 6 ” so the last digit of the Square root for that number=4 or 6.

 Step 3 : Find the less square number for ” 70″ .